curl/everything-curl/cmdline/urls/auth.md

     curl ftp://user:password@example.com/

-The presence of user name and password in the URL is completely optional. curl also allows that information to be provide with normal command-line options, outside of the URL.
+The presence of user name and password in the URL is completely optional. curl also allows that information to be provided with normal command-line options, outside of the URL.

 If you want a non-ASCII letter or maybe a `:` or `@` as part of the user name